IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 This section describes some use cases of PvD.
 For the sake of simplicity, the RA messages will not be described in the usual ASCII art but rather in an indented list.
-For example, a RA message containing some options and a PvD option that also contains other options will be described as:
+For example, a RA message containing some options and a PvD Option that also contains other options will be described as:

 - RA Header: router lifetime = 6000